entando/entando-bundle-cli/README.md

   $ entando-bundle-cli generate-cr [-i <value>] [-d] [-f -o <value>]

 FLAGS
   -d, --digest            Include Docker images digests -f, --force             Suppress the confirmation prompt in case of file overwrite -i, --image=<value>     Name of the bundle Docker image with the format [docker://]<organization>/<repository> or
                           [docker://]<registry>/<organization>/<repository>
-  -o, --output=<value>  Write the result to the specified output file
+  -o, --output=<value>    Write the result to the specified output file -t, --tagtypes=<value>  Filter bundle tags by type.
+Multiple types supported.
+Allowed values are prod and dev

 DESCRIPTION
   Generate the Entando Custom Resource (CR) for a bundle project